syncfusion-content/maui-docs/MAUI/Scheduler/date-navigation-restriction.md

 documentation: ug
 ---

-# Date navigations and restrictions in .NET MAUI Scheduler
+# Date navigation and restriction in .NET MAUI Scheduler

-## Date navigations
+## Date navigation

 The `.NET MAUI Scheduler` control allows to navigate through dates either programmatically or by using the `forward` and `backward` buttons, and it is applicable to all the Scheduler views.